-- The global control plane can be leveraged to perform the functions of individual control planes at the enterprise level rather than at the cluster level (e.g., issuing identities to all services in the enterprise by leveraging the enterprise PKI system). - The management plane provides the human-computer interfaces (e.g., user interfaces, such as command line interfaces and APIs) that enable enterprise-level systems to work by encoding organizational processes related to the usage of various tools (e.g., policy definition and evaluation tools, telemetry tools, etc.) at the lower layer.
+- The global control plane can be leveraged to perform the functions of individual control planes at the enterprise level rather than at the cluster level (e.g., issuing identities to all services in the enterprise by leveraging the enterprise Public Key Infrastructure (PKI) system). - The global control plane can also be used to shut down a specific control plane if all cluster nodes under the jurisdiction of that control plane have been compromised. - The management plane provides the human-computer interfaces (e.g., user interfaces, such as command line interfaces and APIs) that enable enterprise-level systems to work by encoding organizational processes related to the usage of various tools (e.g., policy definition and evaluation tools, telemetry tools) at the lower layer.

 In short, the management plane enables the definition and deployment of consistent and uniform policies for all services throughout the enterprise.
-In addition to the global control plane and management plane, the enterprise infrastructure for a ZTA consists of local control planes
+In addition to the global control plane and management plane, the enterprise infrastructure for a ZTA consists of local control planes (associated with service mesh instances) and a set of various types of proxies that form part of their respective data planes.
+The proxies act as the policy enforcement points (PEPs) and have three types:

-366 (associated with service mesh instances) and a set of various types of proxies that form part of
+- 1. Ingress proxies enforce policies for entering user or service requests from client applications that originate outside of the cluster into any service within the cluster. - 2.
+Side-car proxies enforce policies between intra-cluster services. - 3.
+Egress proxies enforce policies for requests that emanate from any service within the cluster to an external application that is outside of the cluster.

-- their respective data planes.
-The proxies act as the policy enforcement points (PEPs) and havethree types: - Ingress proxies enforce policies for entering user or service requests from client applications that originate outside of the cluster into any service within the cluster. - 371 2.
-Side-car proxies enforce policies between intra-cluster services. - 3723.
-Egress proxies enforce policies for requests that emanate from any service within the cluster to an external application that is outside of the cluster. - Figure 1 shows a schematic diagram of the entire infrastructure layer for uniform (enterprise-wide) policy deployment for realizing a ZTA:
+Figure 1 shows a schematic diagram of the entire infrastructure layer for uniform (enterprisewide) policy deployment for realizing a ZTA.